Violet-sword/AI-Assistant-ToolCall-Function/README.md

 ## Customization

-- Change the model name in the model='llama 4' line to any other local Ollama-compatible model
+- Change the model name in the llm_model='llama4' line to any other local Ollama-compatible model

 - Define more functions in the tools list can allow the model to acquire accurate real-time data is different domains